Key Takeaways:

 What’s on your quality management to-do list?
 Aside from “a lot,” you probably have goals like improve training visibility, keep data secure, better organize your quality workflows, and increase your overall quality process efficiency.
 And if that’s the case, better add “get an electronic quality management system (eQMS)” to your list.

-That’s where User Requirements Specification (URS) and User Acceptance Testing (UAT) come in.
-They’re tools to help you and your Quality team find an appropriate quality management software for your company, based on how well the software’s capabilities match your specifications.
 If you do opt to implement an eQMS, defining your needs (URS) and testing them (UAT) are critical steps to prove to regulatory bodies that the software you’ve chosen is validated and fit for your purpose.
-So with that in mind, let’s outline the procedure:

-Building your URS is Step #1.
-In essence, a URS is a checklist of all the things you’ve determined an eQMS needs to be able to do.
+In essence, a User Requirement Specification (URS) is a checklist of all the things you’ve determined an eQMS needs to be able to do.
 And just as every company is different, so too are the requirements.
-Here are just a few that would be relevant to a GxP life sciences company:

 - The eQMS is 21 CFR Part 11 compliant for electronic records and signatures